Shinobi881/webpacking/README.md

 1. Bare minimums (in relationship to all the stuff above)
 2. [Some] Common loaders
 3. [Some] Common error messages
-4. Using with node
+4. Webpack and React
 5. Simple production config

 ####If we have time:

-1. Deploy to Heroku
+1. Webpack and Node
-2. Webpack and React
+2. Deploy to Heroku
 3. Webpack and Angular 1.5

 *INSTRUCTIONS.md will only provide instructions relative to its branch.
 See CHANGELOG.md for all instructions.*